pnnl/ruleset-checking-tool/docs/section23/Rule23-9.md

         - add the supply fan design_airflow to the maximum_supply_flowrate: `maximum_supply_flowrate += supply_fan.design_airflow`

   **Rule Assertion:**
     - Case 1: the minimum volume flow rate is equal to the maximum of the min_ventilation_flowrate and 50% of the maximum_supply_flowrate - return UNDETERMINED with a note: `if min_volume_flowrate == max(min_ventilation_flowrate, 0.5 * maximum_supply_flowrate): UNDETERMINED; note = "The minimum volume flowrate is equal to the maximum of the minimum ventilation flowrate and 50% of the maximum supply flow rate.
 If any airflow required to comply with codes or accredidation standards is LESS than this value, the system passes.
+We are not able to determine the airflow required to comply with codes or accreditation standards at this time." `
-We are not able to determine the airflow required to comply with codes or accreditation standards at this time. `
+    - Case 2: the minimum volume flow rate is greater than the maximum of the min_ventilation_flowrate and 50% of the maximum_supply_flowrate - return UNDETERMINED with a note: `elif min_volume_flowrate > max(min_ventilation_flowrate, 0.5 * maximum_supply_flowrate): UNDETERMINED; note = "The minimum volume flowrate is greater than the maximum of the minimum ventilation flowrate and 50% of the maximum supply flow rate.
+This is correct IF the minimum volume flowrate is equal to any airflow required to comply with codes or accredidation standards, the system passes, otherwise it fails.
+We are not able to determine the airflow required to comply with codes or accreditation standards at this time." `
-    - Case 2: all other cases, the rule fails: `else: FAIL`
+    - Case 3: all other cases, the rule fails: `else: FAIL`

 **Notes:**